amazon-archives/amazon-ecs-interstella-workshop/workshop-microservices/readme.md

 It's time to break apart Interstella's monolith logistics platform into microservices.
 To help with this, let's see how the monolith works in more detail.

 > When a request first comes in, all two resources are gathered in sequence.
-Then, once it's confirmed that everything has been gathered, they are fulfilled through a fulfillment API running on the [Amazon API Gateway](https://aws.amazon.com/api-gateway/).
+Once confirmed that everything has been gathered, they are fulfilled through a fulfillment API running on the [Amazon API Gateway](https://aws.amazon.com/api-gateway/).
 Logically, you can think of this as three separate services.
 One per resource and one for fulfillment.
 The goal for this lab is to remove the resource processing functions from the monolith and implement them as their own microservice.

 > We must define service contracts between your microservice and any other services it will have to access.
 In this lab, the flow will be: